 Pastoral care is the shared ministry of the SFTS community.
-The Seminary Interim Chaplain, Rev. Allie Utley, and the Pastoral Care Associate, Lucas Walker, are available for help with pastoral care needs, and for support and information in accessing the SFTS Counseling and Spiritual Direction Program and other emotional and mental health services.
-Additionally, Dr. Scott Sullender, Clinical and CE Coordinator at the Interfaith Counseling Center (and former SFTS Faculty), is available for counseling referrals.
+Pastoral Care Associate, Rev. Lucas Walker, is available for help with pastoral care needs, and for support and information in accessing the SFTS Counseling and Spiritual Direction Program and other emotional and mental health services.
+Services are available at no cost to all SFTS students of all degree programs (including DMin. and those on internship) and their partners.

 Pastoral Care Associate

 (970) 691-0977, which you can use to contact me by text, audio, or WhatsApp.

 My primary focus as Pastoral Care Associate is to be a safe, confidential, non-judgmental space for you to discuss whatever may be on your mind and heart.
 I affirm all spiritualities and moral philosophies; the goal is to support you in your own journey, no matter the issue or question you are holding.
 Meeting with me is always confidential to the highest degree.
 I seek to always offer a safe place to discuss whatever issue or concern is on your mind.
 I am also available after hours for urgent needs or crises.

 For instance, over my years here, I have assisted students with: